leonard-thieu/replays-service/README.md

 * [toofz API](https://github.com/leonard-thieu/api.toofz.com)
 * [WiX toolset](http://wixtoolset.org/releases/) is only required if you want to work with the installer.

-The following environment variables and generic credentials must be set in order to run Replays Service.
+The following environment variables and generic credentials must be set in order to run toofz Replays Service.

 * Environment variables
   * `toofzApiBaseAddress` The address that toofz API is running at.
-  * `ReplaysInstrumentationKey` (optional) An Application Insights instrumentation key.
-If set, Replays Service will transmit telemetry.
+  * `ReplaysInstrumentationKey` (optional) An [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) instrumentation key.
+If set, toofz Replays Service will transmit telemetry.
 * Generic credentials
   * `toofz/SteamWebApiKey` A Steam Web API key.
 Used to access resources from [Steam Web API](https://steamcommunity.com/dev)
   * `toofz/ReplaysService` User name and password for toofz API.
-  * `toofz/StorageConnectionString` An Azure Storage connection string.
+  * `toofz/StorageConnectionString` An [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) connection string.

 A script ([Setup-Environment.ps1](ReplaysService/Setup-Environment.ps1)) is included that will initialize these to development-usable values.
 Note, a real Steam Web API key is required.
 You can obtain a Steam Web API key [by filling out this form](http://steamcommunity.com/dev/apikey).